jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 If the inputs to the **Automated Teller Machine** are

 * is the PIN correct?
-* is the cash I want, smaller or bigger than what is in the account?
+* is there enough cash in the account for the withdrawal?

 then I get this :ref:`truth table`